 Working with the REA, we developed Kilombero Mini-Grid Project to provide electricity to a population of 70,000 in the Kilombero Valley in rural Tanzania.
 This was to have demonstrated a Low-Cost Design for distribution networks, as well as an innovative social enterprise business model.
 However, the REA decided to extend the national grid to the proposed project area.

-Subsequently, at the request of the REA, we are evaluating Single-Village Mini-Grids in the Lindi and Liwale Districts of Tanzania, serving a population of over 20,000 people.
+Subsequently, at the request of the REA, we are evaluating a cluster of Single-Village Mini-Grids in the Lindi and Liwale Districts of Tanzania, serving a population of over 20,000 people.